 The European Union continues to pursue an increasingly trade-restricting and protectionist bilateral strategy of restricting the use of common cheese names by non-EU producers through its FTA negotiations and other international avenues.
 As it relates to commonly used terms, the European Union's clear goal is to advance its own commercial interests for food products by advocating for wider use of GIs and by insisting on an extremely broad scope of protection for those GIs.
 This is intended to award EU companies with the sole right to use many terms that have already entered into widespread common usage around the world.
-Numerous examples are referenced in other country-specific sections of these comments; the following example illustrates how the issue continues to expand even within the EU itself.
+Numerous examples are referenced in other country-specific sections of these comments; the following example illustrates how the issue continues to expand even within the European Union itself.

-In 2019 the EU registered a GI for havarti cheese despite the existence of Codex production standards for this widely produce type of cheese.
-The ample non-Danish production of havarti was a key factor when Codex reevaluated its cheese standards to determine which to retain and update slightly over a decade ago - a process in which the EU and Denmark heavily participated.
+A years old example provides the best illustration of the extremity of the EU's approach to GIs.
+In 2019 the European Union registered a GI for havarti cheese despite the existence of Codex production standards for this widely produced type of cheese.
+The ample non-Danish production of havarti was a key factor when Codex reevaluated its cheese standards to determine which to retain and update slightly over a decade ago - a process in which the European Union and Denmark heavily participated.
 This move was in direct contradiction to the intent of these standards to provide consistent standards in order to facilitate trade.
-At a 2007 Codex meeting that was critical in finalizing the updating of the Codex cheese standards, the Codex Committee on Food Labeling recognized that: "...section 7.2 of the draft cheese standards [providing for country of origin/manufacturing labelling requirements] preserves the generic nature of the names of these cheeses and promotes equitable labelling requirements."
+At a 2007 Codex meeting that was critical in finalizing the updating of the Codex cheese standards, the Codex Committee on Food Labeling recognized that: "...section 7.2 of the draft cheese standards [providing for country of origin/manufacturing labelling] requirements] preserves the generic nature of the names of these cheeses and promotes equitable labelling requirements."
 Likewise, the International Dairy Federation, a formally recognized Codex Observer organization in which EU member states are highly active, noted at that same meeting: "...the variety names have become generic; therefore, the variety names are no longer associated with any particular geographical origin."
 Despite all of this, the European Union chose to push forward with the establishment of a GI for havarti, thus preventing its use by any other producer and upending the work that was devoted to these Codex standards.

-The EC should adopt a model in line with the "Gouda Holland" GI were protection is solely for a multiterm GI and does not extend to the generic term "gouda".
+The European Commission should adopt a model in line with the "Gouda Holland" GI where protection is solely for a multi-term GI and does not extend to the generic term "gouda".
 This successful model for GIs would allow for the protection of unique multi-term regional specialties while clearly preserving continued generic usage of the product type.
-In addition, the EC should establish a non-exhaustive list of terms recognized as generic to provide assurance on future market conditions.
+In addition, the European Commission should establish a non-exhaustive list of terms recognized as generic to provide assurance on future market conditions.

-Compounding the bilateral barriers to trade that the EC's approach to GIs has created, EU FTAs magnify this problem by imposing bans on the use of generic names as well.
+Compounding the bilateral barriers to trade that the European Commission's approach to GIs has created, EU FTAs magnify this problem by imposing bans on the use of generic names as well.
 This impairs the value of concessions obtained by the United States in its own negotiations with those third country markets and has led to unjustified technical barriers to trade.
 The U.S. government must forcefully address the European Union's efforts to impose restrictions on competition for products that long-ago entered into common use in the United States and many other countries around the world.